thestickybullgod/CrunchHash/README.md

 ## System Requirements

-- Windows 10 or later
+- Windows 10 or 11 (64‑bit)
-- PowerShell 5.1 or PowerShell 7+ (included on all modern Windows systems)
+- Fully portable EXE
 - No installation required
+- No PowerShell required
+- No .NET runtime required
+- No admin permissions required

 ---